This is my actionable guide to content marketing strategy in 2023.

 Value (Focus on Benefits, Not Features): Sell the outcome, not features.
 Value can be functional, monetary, social, or psychological.
 Your stories should focus on the benefits and emotions.

 Show your prospects how it works.
 Use case studies to tell your audience about your product’s benefits, not its features.
-Features are boring.
+The features are boring.
 Tell how the consumer will ultimately benefit.

 Focus your marketing messages on how your product or service will add convenience to their lives.
 Tell them how it will make their life easy — such as your product increases productivity, enhances the quality of work/life, is easy to use/handle/carry, is easy to operate/manage, etc.